hieudan225/generalized-tic-tac-toe/README.md

 # nutrition-labels

-Task 1: Have an application to annotate the boundaries of the nutrition labels (Dan task hehe)
+Task 1: Have an application to annotate the boundaries of the nutrition labels

 Task 2: Build and train the neural net to output 4 tuples of floating points